50-Course/50-Course/README.md

 As a seasoned software engineer, I excel in architecting APIs, microservices, managing databases with a little bit of platform touch in the mix.
 My expertise in Python, Java, Go, AWS, Docker, and Kubernetes allows me to build robust infrastructures.
 I stand out by collaborating effectively with cross-functional teams to ensure seamless integration and deliver scalable solutions that align with business goals.

-Outside work, you'd catch me exploring adventures that brings out me to infuse creativity with imagination, with activities ranging from story writing, character development, or adjacent activites like gaming, or even brownfield/greenfield exploratory coding projects which allows me to explore languages such as Rust, for example, C#/DotNet.
+Outside work, you'd catch me exploring adventures that brings out me to infuse creativity with imagination, with activities ranging from story writing, character development, and adjacent activites such as gaming, or even brownfield/greenfield exploratory coding projects which allows me to explore languages such as Rust / C#/DotNet.